kevbite/kevbite.github.io/_posts/2016-12-17-unit-testing-service-fabric-services.md

 # Building your service with tests

-When working on a Service Fabric applications one of the first things that you will probably notice is that there is no easy way to get started with writing tests around your service.
+When working on a Service Fabric application, one of the first things that you will probably notice is that there is no easy way to get started with writing tests around your service.

 To build a stateful service within Service Fabric we inherit from a class called `StatefulService` and override a protected `RunAsync` method: